A New Framework of Multistage Estimation

 (IV) If $\mscr{L}( \wh{\bs{\se}}, \mbf{n} )$ and $\mscr{U}( \wh{\bs{\se}}, \mbf{n} )$ can be expressed as non-decreasing univariate functions $\mscr{L}( \wh{\bs{\se}} )$ and $\mscr{U}( \wh{\bs{\se}})$ of $\wh{\bs{\se}}$ respectively, then, without the assumption that $\{ \mscr{L}(\wh{\bs{\se}}, \mbf{n}) \leq \wh{\bs{\se}} \leq \mscr{U} (\wh{\bs{\se}}, \mbf{n}) \}$ is a sure event, { \bee & & \Pr \{ \mscr{L}( \wh{\bs{\se}} ) \geq b \mid a \} \leq \Pr \{ \mscr{L}( \wh{\bs{\se}} ) \geq \se \mid \se \} \leq \Pr \{ \mscr{L}( \wh{\bs{\se}} ) \geq a \mid b \}, \\ & & \Pr \{ \mscr{L}( \wh{\bs{\se}} ) > b \mid a \} \leq \Pr \{ \mscr{L}( \wh{\bs{\se}} ) > \se \mid \se \} \leq \Pr \{ \mscr{L}( \wh{\bs{\se}} ) > a \mid b \},\\ & & \Pr \{ \mscr{U}( \wh{\bs{\se}} ) \leq a \mid b \} \leq \Pr \{ \mscr{U}( \wh{\bs{\se}} ) \leq \se \mid \se \} \leq \Pr \{ \mscr{U}( \wh{\bs{\se}} ) \leq b \mid a \},\\ & & \Pr \{ \mscr{U}( \wh{\bs{\se}} ) < a \mid b \} \leq \Pr \{ \mscr{U}( \wh{\bs{\se}} ) < \se \mid \se \} \leq \Pr \{ \mscr{U}( \wh{\bs{\se}} ) < b \mid a \} \eee} for any $\se \in [a, b]$.

 \eeT

 \bsk

 See Appendix \ref{App_Main_Bound_Gen} for a proof.
+Actually, as special results of Theorem \ref{Main_Bound_Gen}, we have established ``Theorem 8'' and other similar theorems in the $12$th version of this paper published in arXiv on April 27, 2009.
 In Theorem \ref{Main_Bound_Gen}, we have used the concept of support in probability theory.
 The support of a random variable $Z$ refers to $\{Z (\om): \om \in \Om \}$, which is the set of all possible values of $Z$.
-As special results of Theorem \ref{Main_Bound_Gen}, we have established ``Theorem 8'' and other similar theorems in the $12$th version of this paper published in arXiv on April 27, 2009.
+We say that ``an event $\mscr{E}$ is dependent only on the random tuple $(X_1, \cd, X_{\mbf{n}})$'' if, for any $n$ in the support of $\mbf{n}$, the event $\{ \tx{$\mscr{E}$ occurs and} \; \mbf{n} = n \}$ can be expressed in terms of random variables $X_1, \cd, X_n$.
+In a more rigorous probabilistic terminology, $\mbf{n}$ is a {\it stopping time} and $\mscr{E}$ is an event of the $\si$-subalgebra generated by $X_1, \cd, X_{\mbf{n}}$.

 Based on Theorem \ref{Main_Bound_Gen} in the special case that $\mscr{E}$ is a sure event, two different approaches can be developed to address the second problem proposed at the beginning of this subsection.